corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 ### Enabling SSH access

+To enable SSH access:

+1. Enable the SSH server in your node.
 By default, the SSH server is *disabled*.
-To enable it, a port must be configured in the node’s `node.conf` file:
+To enable it, configured a port in the node’s `node.conf` file:

 ```bash
 sshd {